-In a report by the treasurer, John Marshall, it was disclosed that, as of June 1, a general bal-ance of 64.26 and a reserve bal-ance of 68.73 was held by the Association.
+In a report by the treasurer, John Marshall, it was disclosed that, as of June 1, a general balance of \$64.26 and a reserve balance of \$68.73 was held by the Association.
+Since the reserve Association.
 Since the reserve cannot be used, it was pointed out, that only \$64.26 is obtainable for the forthcoming dance on June 20.
-James Smith, reporting for the ways and means committee, said he believed it possible to get the services of a good orchestra for aproximately \$45.
-Tickets to the affair were distributed to those present who volunteered to sell them.
+James Smith, reporting for the ways and means committee, said he believed it possible to get said he believed it bossible to get the services of a good orchestra for aproximately \$45.
+Tickets to the affair were distributed to those present who volunteered to sell

-Erection of the directional sign at the corner of Branchville Road and Edmonston Road, it was reof construction to be done on that ported, has been delayed because site.
+Erection of the directional sign at the corner of Branchville Road and Edmonston Road, it was reof construction to be done on that ported, has been delayed because

-The meeting was adjourned, and refreshments served at 19 p. m.
+The meeting was adjourned, and refreshments served at 19